CaptainLepidus/TinyArchipelago/readme.md

 # TinyArchipelago

 ## About
 A little ProcJam project that creates archipelagos.
+Much of the source code, particularly map.js, is not very clean, but it is fairly well-optimized.

 Try it online: https://captainlepidus.github.io/TinyArchipelago/